dheeraj9599/Movie-Recommender-System/README.md

 # NOTE :
 1. Run The Collaborative_Filtering(SVD and KNN) ipynb file on google collab only.
-2. web.py is the Web app
+2. web.py is the Web app - To run it use New_data.pkl and matrix.pkl data
-3. For Runnning Web App Run web.py file and the necessary libraries needed are : requests==2.27.1 streamlit==1.9.1 streamlit_lottie==0.0.3
+3. Necessary libraries needed for running web.py :
+   requests==2.27.1
+   streamlit==1.9.1
+   streamlit_lottie==0.0.3